ROCm/TransferBench/docs/examples/configfile_format.rst

 Each single line in the configuration file defines a set of Transfers (a Test) to run in parallel

-There are two ways to specify a Test:
+There are two ways to specify a test:

 1) Basic